pmiakish/upskillpay-project/README.md

 ### Access security

-- The web-application uses the *Jakarta Security API* (form based HTTP authentication mechanism) for authentication and authorization
+- The web application uses the *Jakarta Security API* (form-based HTTP authentication mechanism) for authentication and authorization

 ### Content view